aiven/devportal/docs/products/clickhouse/howto/connect-with-python.rst

-Connect to the Aiven fir ClickHouse® service with Python
+Connect to the Aiven for ClickHouse® service with Python
 ========================================================

 To connect to your Aiven for ClickHouse® service with Python, you can use either the native protocol or the HTTPS protocol.
 This article provides you with instructions for both the scenarios.